-Salesforce is one of the most well known CRMs on the market.
+Salesforce is one of the most well-known CRMs on the market.
 This CRM offers many tools for storing and organizing your company's sales and prospecting data.
-Yet this data could be even more valuable when integrated with your corporate WordPress website.
-Below we offer six valuable ways to synchronize your Salesforce and WordPress data.
+However, this data could be even more valuable when integrated with your WordPress website.
+Below we offer six useful ways to synchronize your Salesforce and WordPress data.

 1. User Management Made Easy